Indianapolis Workers Comp Lawyer

 To be eligible for workers compensation benefits, you first must be employed.
 From the first day of your employment, you should be able to receive benefits if you are injured or fall ill at work.
 The length of time you’ve been with the company or how many hours you work each week should be irrelevant.

-Next, you must be sure to report your illness or injury to your employer within thirty days; you may be denied if you file at a later time.
-To qualify for workers comp, the injury must have occurred while you were on the clock and performing the responsibilities of your position.
+Next, you must be sure to report your illness or injury to your employer within thirty days; you could be denied if you file at a later time.
+To qualify for workers comp in Indianapolis, the injury must have occurred while you were on the clock and performing the responsibilities of your position.

-If you are in violation of company policies when injured—intoxicated or under the influence or working off the clock, for example—if you were committing a crime when injured, or if you failed to disclose a pre-existing condition that exacerbated or caused your illness or injury, your claim for workers comp benefits in Indianapolis could be reasonably denied.
+If you are in violation of company policies when injured—intoxicated, under the influence, or working off the clock, for example—if you were committing a crime when injured, or if you failed to disclose a pre-existing condition that exacerbated or caused your illness or injury, your claim for workers comp benefits in Indianapolis could be reasonably denied.

-If you have a loved one who was employed with the company and passed away as a result of a work-related injury, his or her workers comp benefits could be paid to you if you were considered one of his or her dependents.
+If you have a loved one who was employed with the company and passed away as a result of a work-related injury, his or her workers comp benefits could be paid to you if you were considered one of their dependents.

 What Your Work Comp Benefits Will Cover